ChrisVidal10/bowling_game_kata/README.md

 ### Coverage
 ```
-coverage run -m pytest -v
+pytest --cov=./ tests/
 ```

 Then for html report run
 ```
-coverage html
+pytest --cov=./ --cov-report=html
 ```

+Open ./htmlcov/index.html in your favorite web explorer.

+## CI Implementation
+For push anything to branch "master" or pull requests to branch "master" the GitHub Action will be activate.

 ## Others
 You cand find this or others kata on https://kata-log.rocks/

-## CI Implementation
-For push anything to branch "master" or pull requests to branch "master" the GitHub Action will be activate.